dsamojlenko/gcweather/README.md

 gcweather
 =========

-Drupal Weather Module that uses weatheroffice.gc.ca data
+Bilingual Drupal Weather Module that uses weatheroffice.gc.ca data intended for use on GoC websites using the WET-BOEW-DRUPAL distribution